kercre123/wire-picovoice-pod/README.md

 - Take a photo of me
 - What's the weather
 	- Requires API setup
+	- weatherapi.com is implemented, use the 5th option in `./setup.sh` to set it up
+	- To set a default location, use the `botSetup.sh` script in the `./chipper` directory
 - What's the weather in <location>
 	- Requires API setup
+	- weatherapi.com is implemented, use the 5th option in `./setup.sh` to set it up
 - Im sorry
 - Back up
 - Come here